torchpipe/torchpipe/README_en.md

 ## Notes
 -  Use the latest tag and corresponding release.
--  The master branch is used for releasing version updates, while the develop branch is used for code submission and daily development.
+-  The main branch is used for releasing version updates, while the develop branch is used for code submission and daily development.